Job Cohen: Academic career

-Between 1 September 1971 and 1 September 1981, Job Cohen held a scientific position at the Bureau Research of Education at Leiden University.
+Between 1 September 1971 and 1 September 1981, Cohen held a scientific position at the Bureau Research of Education at Leiden University.
 He obtained a doctorate (PhD) from this university in June 1981, with a dissertation on the rights of university students.

 On 1 September 1981, he joined the State University of Limburg in a higher scientific capacity, and was chairman of the commission that prepared the establishment of a faculty of law.
 On 1 September 1983, Cohen became professor of methods and techniques at the faculty of law; on 1 January 1991 he also became rector magnificus of the State University of Limburg.
 He resigned from this position to become State Secretary for Education and Sciences in 1993.

-In 1995 he returned to his position in Maastricht as professor and rector magnificus at Maastricht University (the former State University of Limburg).
+In 1995 Cohen returned to his position in Maastricht as professor and rector magnificus at Maastricht University (the former State University of Limburg).
 From 1 January 1998, he took a sabbatical year, but he resigned in August 1998 when he became State Secretary for Justice.

 Cohen has received two honorary degrees for his contributions to law and society, one in 2007 from the University of Windsor and one in 2008 from the Radboud University Nijmegen.